 New Zealand 3 week itinerary with a baby

 New Zealand is perfect for travelling with a baby.
-Yes there’s the initial long haul flight to deal with depending on where you’re travelling from (Dubai for us, so only 16 hours!!).
-But it’s so worth it!
-Before going into detail on each specific place we visited, I thought I’d share the itinerary we completed with eight-month old Jess, discovering New Zealand for the first time across three weeks.
+Yes, there’s the initial long-haul flight to deal with depending on where you’re travelling from (Dubai for us, so only 16 hours!!).
+But it’s so worth it.
+Before going into detail on each specific place we visited, I thought I’d share the itinerary we completed with eight-month-old Jess, discovering New Zealand for the first time across three weeks.
 If you’re still contemplating the first big trip with a little one, then read this post for some top tips!

 3 week itinerary for travelling to New Zealand with a baby

-3 nights in Auckland
+3 nights in Auckland with a baby

 Our first stop was Auckland following a very long (did I mention the 16 hours?!) direct flight from Dubai.

 Regardless of whether you are travelling to New Zealand with a baby or not, I’d recommend 2/3 nights minimum in Auckland.
-Especially if you have a long flight like ours , it’s best to get over the jet lag before continuing on your adventure.
+Especially if you have a long flight like ours, it’s best to get over the jet lag before continuing on your adventure.

-What to see and do
+What to see and do in Auckland with a baby

 Must-visit areas are the Central Business District (CBD), which hosts the trendy Britomart area filled with boutiques and cafes, as well as the iconic Sky Tower and Sky City area.
-A favourite spot for food and drink with a view is the Viaduct Harbour front which is a close stroll away.
+A favourite spot for food and drink with a view is the Viaduct Harbour which is a close stroll away.

-Other neighbourhoods to include in Central Auckland are the cafe favourite Parnell and Auckland Domain.
+Other neighbourhoods to include in Central Auckland are the cafe-favourite Parnell and Auckland Domain.
 The latter is a lovely park area which is perfect for a stroll.

 Also, no trip is complete without a boat ride to the very beautiful Waiheke island.
 Voted in the top 10 islands to visit by Travel & Leisure, you really should take a day to explore it.
 From vineyards to beach walks (and fish and chips!), it has lots to offer.